Maple Highlands Trail

 When ridden in conjunction with the Lake County Greenway Trail, the Maple Highlands Trail can be the route to get you from Painesville to Middlefield.
 [Scroll past 'Specs & Facts' to continue reading.]

-Condition: Paved trail - Good
+Condition: Paved trail - Good to excellent

 Facilities: Restrooms available at the 4 parks along the trail.